The Granny Gifts Cardigan is a quick crochet sweater design that is worked in one piece, using a simple granny stitch worked in rows.

 This pattern is available in five sizes: extra small, small, medium, large, and extra large.
 You can get size medium(which is what I’m wearing) as a free download with the button below.
 This includes full instructions in a handy and colorful pdf.

-All five sizes of this sweater, as well as all of my exclusive crochet patterns, can be found in the Crochet Maker’s Vault.
+All five sizes of this sweater, as well as all of my exclusive crochet patterns, can be found in the Crochet Maker’s Community.
 The Vault makes it super easy to browse all of my available patterns, including some patterns, sizes, and variations that are not available here.
 To check it out and get your own “vault pass” you can find more information on it here.

 But, if you like this project, be sure to get on the list for updates from Amelia Makes.
 Each week I send out new projects, crochet tips and tutorials, behind-the-scenes info, and other resources for my readers.
-Plus, as a bonus for signing up you’ll immediately get the free download for the medium size of the Granny Gifts Cardigan in your inbox.

 Keep the Crafting Delightful!